jrandj/java-11/README.md

         }
         ```

     * Default methods.
-Opposite of abstract, cannot have a method that is both default and abstract.
+The opposite of abstract, a method cannot be both default and abstract.
 An example is shown below:

         ```java
         interface Movable{